-Fare Hike Impact: Delhi Metro Loses 3 Lakh Daily Commuters
+Fare Hike Impact: Delhi Metro Loses 26 Mn Riders In 2017

-The Metro currently has a 218-km network across the Delhi National Capital Region.
+The Metro currently has a 252-km network spread across the National Capital Region.

 In absolute numbers, the fall was over 19 lakh on the Yellow Line, another busy corridor which connects north Delhi to Gurgaon.